Startup Weekend Athens 2020

 From Students to Startups

-On November 1, the Innovation Center in partnership with the Career and Leadership Development Center hosted From Students to Startups, a career event connecting Southeastern Ohio-based startups with Ohio University students.
+On November 1, the Innovation Center in partnership with the Career Network hosted From Students to Startups, a career event connecting Southeastern Ohio-based startups with Ohio University students.
 The event launched with a keynote address from Brian Tedeschi, a 1988 OHIO graduate.
 Tedeschi co-founded Think Communications, Inc., a fully integrated product launch communications agency serving clients in healthcare (device and services), consumer (shopper marketing and food) and specialty markets (product launch, creative, public relations, advertising, marketing).
 Following the keynote, startups pitched their companies and career opportunities to attendees in Baker University Center.
 The event culminated in a networking reception in the fifth floor atrium of Baker University Center.

 On October 18, we celebrated the opening of CoLab, OHIO's space for creativity, innovation, and entrepreneurship, as well as the Center for Entrepreneurship's new home.